Machine Learning Notebook

 plt.show()

-Feature importance tells you which inputs the model relies on most, but does not tell you the direction of the effect.
+Feature importance tells you which inputs the model relies on most.
+It does not tell you whether the effect is positive or negative.
 For that, use a coefficient plot (linear models) or SHAP values (any model).

 Pipeline

-A Pipeline chains preprocessing and model steps into one object.
-This prevents the most common ML mistake: fitting the scaler or encoder on the full dataset instead of only the training set.
+A Pipeline links preprocessing and the model into one object.
+This stops the most common ML mistake: fitting the scaler or encoder on the full dataset instead of only the training set.

 numeric_features = ['duration_mins']